Ollie's Bargain Outlet store coming to Champaign

-CHAMPAIGN — Ollie’s Bargain Outlet plans to bring a new store to Champaign, in the former Office Depot building at the Kohl’s plaza.
+CHAMPAIGN — A new Ollie’s Bargain Outlet store is set to open next spring in Champaign, in the former Office Depot space at the Kohl’s plaza.

 The company got a building permit from the city last week, and is in the process of hiring for management positions for the new store.